Global solvability of the Laplace equation in weighted Sobolev spaces

-and by the Weierstrass theorem also uniform convergence.
-According to the results of \cite{6}, the system \eqref{eq-2-1} forms a basis for $L^2(J)$ and hence $F=f.$ By Lemma~\ref{L2.1}, it follows also that the series \eqref{TM2.4} converges to $f$ in $L^p_\nu(J)$ and the system \eqref{eq-2-1} is a basis in $L^p_\nu(J)$.
-In fact, for $n,m \in \N$ let's consider the projectors
+and also the uniform convergence, by the Weierstrass theorem.
+According to the results of \cite{6}, the system \eqref{eq-2-1} forms a basis in $L^2(0,2\pi)$ and hence $F=f.$ By Lemma~\ref{L2.1}, it follows also that \eqref{TM2.4} converges to $f$ in $L^p_\nu(0,2\pi)$ and hence \eqref{eq-2-1} is a basis in $L^p_\nu(0,2\pi)$.
+Indeed, considering the projectors